deltatango3/react-to-do-test/README.md

 - If I had more time I would love to style the checkbox properly, but due to time constraints I have left it mostly out of the box styling.
 - Styling has not been optimized for responsiveness.
 Only styled for desktop for now.
 - Accessibility: I did not optimize this for accessibility (mainly concerning keyboard navigation).
 If this was done properly I should be able to access each task item with the keyboard, enter and exist modals etc.
+- I think there is a possible bug where I am unable to filter properly (no results are returned).
+It happens sporadically and possibly only when I am idle on the app for a bit of time.
+Once I reload it works as intended.

 Reasons